forthrightla/joshwrightlac/index.md

       experience problems.
 Josh is a pleasure to collaborate with.
   - author: JC Casas
     avatar: images/jane_roe.jpg
-    content: Josh has helped streamline our creative and product workflow, making everyone on the team more efficient at their jobs and allowing for greater team collaboration.
-He wears many hats, and is able to communicate and execute complex ideas clearly and consistently.
+    content: 'Josh has helped streamline our creative and product workflow, making everyone on the team more efficient at their jobs and allowing for greater team collaboration.
+An exceptional thinker and one of the best UX professionals I’ve had the pleasure to work with, Josh would be a great addition to any team. '
 layout: home
 menu:
   main: